Oereor/PlantsVsZombies-Unity/README.md

 - Max health: 100 ...when not active; when active, why care about its health?
 - Sun payback on shoveled: 0
 - Damage: Effective within 3 cells (1 left and 1 right)
-- Boost effect: *1.2x Eexplosion radius and damages zombies on adjacent rows*
+- Boost effect: *1.2x Explosion radius and damages zombies on adjacent rows*

 ### 5. Wallnut